 - Is your disability service-related?

 There is one major difference between SSD and VA benefits.
 While you must be totally disabled to qualify for SSD benefits, the VA awards benefit amounts based on your disability percentage.
-For example, in 2021, a veteran with a 20 percent disability rating and no children would receive $284.93 a month.
-A veteran with a 90 percent disability rating, a spouse, and no children would receive $2,044.18.
+For example, in 2023, a veteran with a 20 percent disability rating would receive $327.99 a month.
+A veteran with a 90 percent disability rating, a spouse, and no children would receive $2,353.39 each month.
 SSD benefit amounts are based on your income when you worked and paid into the Social Security system via FICA taxes.
-During your military service you are credited as though you pay in through FICA.
+During your military service you are credited as though you paid in through FICA even though the taxes were not withheld from your military paycheck.

 Will I qualify for one if I qualify for the other?

 Not necessarily.
-Qualifying for VA disability benefits with a high disability rating means that you have good odds of qualifying for SSD benefits, if you do not exceed the income limits of SSDI.
+Qualifying for VA disability benefits with a high disability rating means that you have better odds of qualifying for SSD benefits.

 However, qualifying for SSD benefits, even though you must be totally disabled, rarely has an impact on whether you will qualify for veterans disability.
 This is because your disability must be service-related to qualify for VA benefits.